-Add rounded spoonfuls of batter to prepared baking sheets about 2" apart.
+- Add rounded spoonfuls of batter to prepared baking sheets about 2" apart.
 If the dough is too sticky to handle, lightly wet your hands to help shape the dough into balls.

-To prepare icing mixture, combine powdered sugar, vanilla and milk in a bowl and mix well until smooth.
-If mixture is too thick, add a tiny splash of milk.
+- To prepare icing mixture, combine powdered sugar, vanilla and milk in a bowl and mix well until smooth.
+If mixture is too thick, add a bit more milk.
 If it's too thin, add more powdered sugar.

-Once cooled, use your spoon to drizzle the icing over the cookies (while they are on the wire rack so the icing can flow off and not puddle around the cookies).
+- Once the cookies are cooled, use your spoon to drizzle the icing over the cookies (while they are on the wire rack so the icing can flow off and not puddle around the cookies).
 Allow icing 1-2 hours to set before enjoying (if you can wait that long).